SnapThemAll/AppServer/README.md

-# Server
+# SnapThemAll - Server
-Server part of Snap Them All mobile app
+Back-End of Snap Them All mobile app